openebs/website/docs/main/troubleshooting/troubleshooting-local-engine.md

 <font size="6" color="orange">Others</font>

-## Nodes in the cluster reboots frequently almost everyday in openSUSE CaaS {#reboot-cluster-nodes}
+### Nodes in the cluster reboots frequently almost everyday in openSUSE CaaS {#reboot-cluster-nodes}

 Setup the cluster using RKE with openSUSE CaaS MicroOS using CNI Plugin Cilium.
-Install OpenEBS, create a PVC and allocate to a fio job/ busybox.
+Install OpenEBS, create a PVC and allocate to a fio job/busybox.
 Run FIO test on the same.
 Observed nodes in the cluster getting restarted on a schedule basis.

 **Troubleshooting**